Upper Aller · Mountain cabins and hiking under Starlight skies

 - 01

-The Cantabrian Mountains Starlight Reserve covers 16,700 km² of Asturias and León with skies certified free of light pollution.
-One of the largest worldwide, with Upper Aller at its core.
+The Starlight Reserve Cordillera Cantábrica covers 16,700 km² of Asturias and León with skies certified free from light pollution.
+One of the largest in the world, and Alto Aller is at its heart.

 - 02